Chapter 16.10

 16.10.630 Geologic hazard area performance standards.

-B. The following additional performance standards shall be reflected in proposals within geologic hazard areas:
+B. The following additional performance standards shall apply to proposals within geologic hazard areas:

-1. Geotechnical studies shall be prepared by a qualified professional.
-An environmentally critical areas report for a geologically hazardous area shall be prepared by an engineer or geologist licensed in the state of Washington, with experience analyzing geologic, hydrologic, and ground water flow systems, and who has experience preparing reports for the relevant type of hazard.
-Critical areas studies and reports on geologically hazardous areas shall be subject to independent review;
+1. Geotechnical reports shall be prepared by a qualified geotechnical engineer or engineering geologist licensed in the state of Washington, with experience analyzing geologic, hydrologic, and groundwater flow systems, and who has experience preparing reports for the relevant type of hazard.
+Geotechnical reports for projects in geologically hazardous areas shall be subject to independent review;

 8. Temporary erosion and sedimentation controls, pursuant to an approved plan, shall be implemented during construction;

-11. Development shall not increase instability or create a hazard to the site or adjacent properties, or result in a significant increase in sedimentation or erosion;
+10. Development shall not create a hazard to the site or adjacent properties, or result in significant sedimentation or erosion that adversely impacts surface water or other sensitive receptors, or poses a threat to structures/utilities;

-12. The development will not increase or concentrate surface water discharge or sedimentation to adjacent sites beyond pre-development conditions;
+11. The development will not increase or concentrate surface water discharge or sedimentation to adjacent sites beyond predevelopment conditions;

-13. The development will not decrease slope stability on the development site or on adjacent sites;
+12. The development will not decrease slope stability on adjacent sites;

-16. Prohibited Development.
-On-site sewage disposal systems, including drain fields, shall be prohibited within landslide and erosion hazard areas and related buffers;
+15. Prohibited Development.
+On-site sewage disposal systems, including drain fields, shall be prohibited within landslide and erosion hazard areas;

 A geologic hazard area report shall include, at a minimum, the following information: